Scarassati/Uncomplicating-Kubernetes/en/Day-1/README.md

 &nbsp;

-### O que iremos ver hoje?

-Durante o Day-1 exploraremos o conceito de containers, discutiremos a relevância do container runtime e do container engine.
-Além disso, vamos entender o que é o Kubernetes e sua arquitetura, falaremos sobre o control plane, workers, apiserver, scheduler, controller e muito mais!
-Será aqui que iremos criar o nosso primeiro cluster Kubernetes e realizar o deploy de um pod do Nginx.
-O Day-1 é para que você possa se sentir mais confortável com o Kubernetes e seus conceitos iniciais.
+### What we will see today?

+During Day-1 we will explore the concept of containers, discuss the relevance of the container runtime and the container engine.
+In addition, we'll understand what Kubernetes is and its architeture, we'll talk about the control plane, workers, ApiServer, scheduler, controller and much more!
 &nbsp;
-### Inicio da aula do Day-1
+### Start of Day-1 class
 &nbsp;
-### Qual distro GNU/Linux devo usar?
+### Which GNI/Linux distro shoul I use?

-Considerando que ferramentas essenciais, como o ``systemd`` e ``journald``, agora são amplamente adotadas como padrão nas principais distribuições disponíveis, como Ubuntu, Debian, CentOS, entre outras, você não deverá enfrentar dificuldades ao seguir o treinamento utilizando qualquer uma delas.
+Considering that essential tools such as "systemd" and "journald" are now widely adotados as standard in the main distribuitions available, such as Ubuntu, Debian, CentOS, among others, you should face no difficulties when following the training using any of them
 &nbsp;
-### Alguns sites que devemos visitar
+### Some sites to visit

-Abaixo temos os sites oficiais do projeto do Kubernetes:
+Bellow are the official Kubernetes project websites:

 - [https://kubernetes.io](https://kubernetes.io)